Signed in as:

 One of our goals is to award the monies we raise annually to eligible organizations through our "Hope Request" grant program.
 If your organization is a cancer research center or has cancer-related projects here in Arkansas, you may be eligible.
 In order to facilitate this process, we ask you to apply for a grant during our annual grant cycle.

 The grant request cycle opens October 15 each year.
 It closes on November 30th.
 Applications must be received by the closing date to be considered.
 Awards will be announced in January.
-Watch for the 2025 grant request form later this year.

 At Village Walk for Cancer Research, we envision a world where every person has access to the resources they need to live a healthy, happy, and fulfilling life.
 We strive to create a world where everyone has the opportunity to thrive, regardless of their background or circumstances.